haoran-zh/haoran-zh/README.md

 - (Aug2023-May2025) I'm a master's student at the Electrical and Computer Engineering Department, Carnegie Mellon University.
 - (Jun2023) I earned my bachelor's degree in Automation from Huazhong University of Science and Technology (HUST), China.
 - (Feb2022-Jan2023) I worked with Prof. Hao Chen at the Hong Kong University of Science and Technology.
 1 first-author [paper](https://ieeexplore.ieee.org/document/10230683) published at ISBI 2023.
 - (Apr2023-Jul2023) I exchanged at the Technical University of Munich and worked with Dr. Zhongliang Jiang on a project about 4D artery reconstruction from ultrasound videos.
+I also traveled to Paris, Zurich, Matterhorn, Vienna, Salzburg, Budapest... during this exchange!
 - Fun fact: My hometown is Xinxiang, Henan.
 In Chinese, "Xin" means "New", and "Xiang" means "York" 😄
 - What is HUST?
 Well, not as famous as Tsinghua or PKU, but it is also a very top university in my home country.
 Rank 6th in China / 109th in the world by USNews, and 8th in China / 96th in the world by ShanghaiRanking.
 <!--